leonkontorovich/centerline_behavior_annotation/README.md

 ## Purpose of the package
 Analyze the curvature of the worm centerline.

+### Standarize curvature of worms
+The code in centerline package seems to produce consistent sign of the Curvature as a function of the curvature.
+If the anterior part of the worm is up, then a c curvature will be positive. and a ↄ curvature will be negative.
+If the anterior part of the worm is to the left, then a u curvature will be positive and a n curvature will be negative.

+However, depending on where the vulva is on each recording, a positive curvature could mean ventral or dorsal.
+To standarize this and make that Red is always Ventral each recording has to be manually annotated the location of the vulva.
+This information should be stored in the config.yaml file.

 ### Create a PCA model
 1. Run make_PCA.py